oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 * Good UI/UX design

 **Suggested milestones**:
-1. In the first milestone, you can work on backend structure to implement “Allowing multiple translators to work in parallel without losing their draft changes.”
-1. In the second milestone, try to cover the usability of translation tab, i.e, caching recorded audio so that translator can easily navigate in translation tab without losing any recorded audio.
-Allowing translators to upload multiple files at a time and automatically (or allowing them to select) locate audio files to the correct place.
+1. Make it possible for translators to upload multiple audio files at a time for a single card, and automatically (or allow them to) match audio files to the correct place.
-1. In the third milestone, you can implement a functionality to allow translators to upload multiple audio files at a time.

-***
+2. Cache recorded audio so that translators can easily play audio after uploading it.
+3. Enable multiple translators to work in parallel without losing their draft changes.

 ### 1.4.
 Creating a "reviewer view" for explorations
 In order to ensure a high level of quality, explorations are often reviewed by an experienced lesson creator before publication.
-However, this is currently a somewhat tedious process that requires lots of clicking from one state to another, which can make it difficult for the reviewer to get a sense of the main “flow” of the exploration.
+However, this is currently a somewhat tedious process that requires lots of clicking from one state to another, which can make it difficult for the reviewer to get a sense of the main "flow" of the exploration.

 It would be nice to have a more linear, scrollable view of the entire exploration which is optimized for reviewers, and which supports basic commenting functionality.
 The aim of this project is to build this view.